 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like frequent urination here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here frequent urination is often associated with dizziness, loose stools and fatigue in the pattern “Qi Deficiency”.
+For instance here frequent urination is often associated with loose stools, feeling of cold and fatigue in the pattern “Yang Deficiency or Empty Yang”.
 As you will see below, we have in record five patterns that can cause frequent urination.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
 In the case of frequent urination we’ve identified five herbal formulas that may help treat patterns behind the symptom.